Jasmine-Breeze27/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](21.jpg)

 After this, the shell was complete!
-The micro:bit battery pacj and alligator clips were secured with tape and then it was ready to play.
+The micro:bit battery pack and alligator clips were secured with tape and then it was ready to play.

 ![Image](22.jpg)